Posted by Emily McCormick – 06 November, 2017

 Maybe it’s someone with the ability to command the attention of a room.
 Take a moment and think about effective leaders that you have worked with.
-What is it about those leaders that makes them stick out in your mind?
+What is it about those leaders that make them stick out in your mind?
 By definition, ‘to lead’ means “to guide someone or something along a way”, but what is it that makes someone effective in doing this?

 1. Educates/ Gives context

 Why?
 Millennials have been asking this question since they first learned to speak.
-Millennials thrive on having complete understanding of the world around them.
-We want to both provide and understand rationale for decisions made.
+Millennials thrive on having a complete understanding of the world around them.
+We want to both provide and understand the rationale for decisions made.

 I recently made the transition from the medical field to the field of custom computer software.
 Some general business tasks, like paying bills, are similar from industry to industry.
 However, many aspects of the role were, at first, far beyond my comfort level.
 I have been working with a team to take an idea for a computer program and turn it into a functioning application.
-On this team, I act as a middle man between the customer with the idea and the people who make the idea into a product.
+On this team, I act as a middleman between the customer with the idea and the people who make the idea into a product.
 I am fortunate to have a mentor—a woman with many years of experience and extensive knowledge of the process.
 She takes time to sit down with me and discuss, step by step, what I did and why I did it.
 When something comes along that is incorrect or needs more clarity, she helps me understand so that we can improve my work together.
 Six months ago, I did not know what business requirements were.
 Now, I can complete them with confidence, allowing developers to efficiently code the client’s vision of their application.

 Active learning is a key component of the millennial experience.
 This style of leadership gives me validation as a reward for the things I’ve done correctly, as well as guidance and education to use as I move forward.
-As I develop new skills, I am also learning how to lead from a great leader.
+As I develop new skills, I am also learning how to lead a great leader.

 2. Leads by Example